Text and Images Provided by: LBI Limited

 The LP5000, in 1983, was the ultimate combination of original Countach Styling (LP400) and adapted up-to-the-minute technology for Lamborghini with a larger 4.7-liter motor since its introduction in 1974.
 It is said that the LP5000 and the 25th Anniversary of 1989 are the two pinnacles of the Countach experience.
 While the LP5000 has the raw styling of the earlier cars, it’s the 25th Anniversary cars that have the ultimate combination of mechanical enhancements that allow for reliable and functional enjoyment.
 Introduced at the Grand Prix at Monza in 1988 to celebrate the 25th anniversary of the company, it was well received and easily the pinnacle of 1980s design thanks to its classic Bertone styling.
 With only 658 examples produced between 1989 and 1990, the Anniversary Countach saw 183 mph, 0-60 mph in 4.7 seconds, wider rear tires, additional vents to improve cooling, lightly redesigned panels and much more throughout.
 These additions equated to the ultimate iteration of the world’s most famous poster car.

-The example on offer here, a 1989 Lamborghini Countach, Chassis #ZA9CA05A1KLA12647, is a US Specification car that we believe was originally delivered new to California.
+The example on offer here, a 1989 Lamborghini Countach for sale, Chassis #ZA9CA05A1KLA12647, is a US Specification car that we believe was originally delivered new to California.
 It shows to have a clean Carfax with consistent KMreading through the years and defined location and ownership history.
 From about 1990-2003, the car lived under what appears to be two owners.
 Services were carried out at what is today; O’Gara Coach Company, then Rolls-Royce/Aston Martin of Beverly Hills.
 Ownership appears to change again in 2007 when it found a home in Alabama before later being traded in 2013 to a caretaker in Virginia.
 Throughout this period thousands in receipts are present for services performed over the years at either the Lamborghini Dealer or marque specialists.
 More recently however, in 2014, nearly $18,000 in receipts were collected during a total engine out service performed at Elite Motorsports of Farmingdale, New York.
 The service included a total Kevlar clutch replacement with rebuilt throw out bearing, total fluids change, valve adjustment, engine mounts, rear main seal, flywheel, all fluids and hoses, etc. It was an extensive service overall that dialed this Countach in as turnkey and absolutely without any needs.
 Shortly after, in late 2014, the car received a total strip and repaint, the wheels were refinished and overall detailing to contours specification.
 Nothing went untouched and today it can easily be stated that this example is as close to contours as one could hope.

 Cosmetically, this example requires no real attention to be shown at will.
 It is straight down the sides with beautifully deep red paint with no blemishes noted.
 The gaps are all as they should be and the front bumper is the only item that stands out as it has been converted to European Specification.
 All of the plastic and lenses with the exception of the driver’s side, which has a crack, are all excellent and all emblems and logos are as new.
 The wheels were also refinished during this cosmetic freshening, taken apart, polished and properly reassembled.
 The rear tires are newer as well.
 It is very common for Red Countachs to have faded original paint as well as faded black trim around the glass.
 This example has none of this and it will easily impress.